azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

       -PolicyFolderPath "D:\ContosoPolicies" -OverrideBaseConfig OrgAzSKVersion
    ```

- Internally, this will update AzSK.Pre.json file present on org policy with latest AzSK version.
+ Internally, this will update the AzSK version in the AzSK.Pre.json file present on your org policy server..

 #### Upgrade scenarios in different scan sources